Alekseyyy/SNHU/sundries/wargames/TryHackMe/README.md

 ## Learning Pathways

-These are special collections of rooms that I did which led to a certificate:
+These are a curation of rooms that I completed (or intend to complete) that meets the requirements for a certification in a subject matter:

 <details>
 <summary>Red Teaming</summary>